anisbet/pipe/Readme.md

                   produces '2015/01/05 18:55:33'.
                   Example: 'ls *.txt | pipe.pl -m"c0:/foo/bar/#"' produces '/foo/bar/README.txt'.
                   Use '\' to escape either '_', ',' or '#'.
- -M             : Print the enclosing lines between successful '-X' and '-Y' matches.
-See '-X' and '-Y'.
+ -M             : Print the enclosing lines between successful -X and -Y matches.
+See -X and -Y.
  -n{any|c0,c1,...cn}: Normalize the selected columns, that is, removes all non-word characters
                   (non-alphanumeric and '_' characters).
-The '-I' switch leaves the value's case unchanged.
+The -I switch leaves the value's case unchanged.
 However the default is to change the case to upper case.
-See '-N', '-I' switches for more information.
+See -N, -I switches for more information.
  -N             : Normalize keys before comparison when using (-d and -s) dedup and sort.
                   Normalization removes all non-word characters before comparison.
-Use the '-I' switch to preserve keys' case during comparison.
-See '-n', and '-I'.
+Use the -I switch to preserve keys' case during comparison.
+See -n, and -I.
-                  Outputs absolute value of -a, -v, -1, -3, -4 results.
+                  Outputs absolute value of -a, -v, -1, -3, -4, results.
                   Causes summaries to be output with delimiter to STDERR on last line.
  -o{c0,c1,...cn}: Order the columns in a different order.
 Only the specified columns are output.
  -O{any|c0,c1,...cn}: Merge columns.
 The first column is the anchor column, any others are appended to it